Aaron98990/ways-of-the-game/offside.md

+## Never offside

+> There is no offside offence if a player receives the ball directly from:
+>
+> - a goal kick
+>
+> - a throw-in
+>
+> - a corner kick

+So, if the ball goes over and past the goal line or touchline - there can never be offside from the restart.

+Video example 1

+> A player is in an offside position if:
+>
+> - any part of the head, body or feet is in the opponents’ half (excluding the halfway line)

+So, if your enitre head, body, and feet are in your own half of the field or on the halfway line yoy can never be offside.

+Video example 2

+> A player in an offside position receiving the ball from an opponent who deliberately played* the ball, including by deliberate handball, is not considered to have gained an advantage, unless it was a deliberate save by any opponent.

+So, if the ball is deliberately passed to you by an opponent you can never be offside.

+Video example three

+> A player is in an offside position if:
+>
+> - any part of the head, body or feet is nearer to the opponents’ goal line than both the ball and the second-last opponent

+If you are behind or even with the ball when it is touched by a teammate, you are never offside.

+Video example 4

+If you are behind or even with the second-to-last defender when the ball is touched by a teammate, you are never offside.
+Remember, the goalkeeper counts as a defender.

+Video example 5

 ## Close Calls

 Just because a player recieves the ball ahead of everyone does not necessairly mean they are offside.